The Learnosity Math Question Generator is a tool for content authors that enables easy creation of math questions that use dynamic content.

 4. Generate the questions

-The next section of the wizard will allow us to generate the possible variations for this expression.
-This is based on the ranges for each parameter, and the particular form of the correct answer(s) selected.
+The next section of the wizard will allow you to generate the possible variations of the question.
+This is based on the values for each parameter and the particular form of the correct answer(s) selected.
 However, only a maximum of 50 variations will be generated.

-Select 'generate' to display the populated table of possible variants of the equation.
+Select 'generate' to display the populated table of possible parameters and variants of the correct answer forms.

 Any unwanted variants can be removed from the final data table.
 As you scroll through the list of generated results, check those that you want to remove, then select the "Remove" button to remove these from the final data table saved to the item.